-NSW Women in Mining Network
+NSW Women in Mining

 The NSW mining industry is world class and we’re proud of the things we’re achieving like helping to build stronger communities, innovative technology, world-leading safety and new practices to reduce our impact on the environment.

 One issue we want to tackle is the shortage of women employed in non-traditional roles such as engineers, geologists, surveyors and trades, to show that mining is not just welcoming to women, but needs their skills.

-In 2012, we established the NSW Women in Mining Network to address this shortage.
+and run by AusIMM, in partnership with the NSW Minerals Council, with the sole purpose of hosting networking events in Sydney and the regions including the Hunter Valley, Illawarra and Central West.
 The network is open to all women working in or with the NSW minerals industry; we particularly encourage those working in non-traditional roles to join.
-There are similar groups for women in Western Australia

 Find out more about the network on Facebook; there are also similar groups for women in Western Australia and Queensland.

 For more information about NSW Women in Mining, contact Chrissie Clarke at email@example.com or join us on LinkedIn.